-Figures in brackets are (presumably) those of a CET clock.
-See note re polarity of this clock in section 4.1 "CET CAR CLOCK".
+See note re polarity of the CET clock in section 6.1 "CET CAR CLOCK" on previous page.

-Letters on diagram identify the connection points marked in fig. 4.2.
+Letters on diagram identify the connection points marked in fig. 6.5.

 "CTE" clocks should draw a peak current of <10mA from a charged battery.
 Usually 6mA.
 The average current draw will be much less than this value.